FOR IMMEDIATE RELEASE: February 21, 2013 CONTACT: Diana Lee, 646-200-5322, firstname.lastname@example.org

 Under Mayor Bloomberg, street vendors have routinely received fines of as much as $1,000 for minor infractions unrelated to health and safety, such as being inches too close to a doorway or having a vending license in their pocket instead of around their necks.
 The Street Vendor Project at the Urban Justice Center has worked for years to lower these fines that often cause vendors to lose their livelihoods.
 SVP recently launched a campaign with hundreds of vendors across the city who placed flyers on their carts to call on Speaker Quinn to lower the maximum fines.

 This is great news for all vendors,” said Aziz Rahmat, who sells coffee and donuts from a cart on 31st Street and Seventh Avenue, near Penn Station.
 “Thanks to Speaker Quinn for moving this forward.”

 ABOUT THE STREET VENDOR PROJECT AT THE URBAN JUSTICE CENTER

-The Street Vendor Project is a membership-based project with more than 1,500 active vendor members who are working together to create a vendors’ movement for permanent change.
+The Street Vendor Project is a membership-based project with more than 1,500 active vendor members who are working together to win power and respect.
 The Street Vendor Project is part of the Urban Justice Center, a non-profit organization that provides legal representation and advocacy to various marginalized groups of New Yorkers.